jodal/comics/docs/specs/004-public-active-schedule.rst

   a) Private comics are not loaded by ``loadmeta``.
   b) Load all comics, but hide private comics unless logged in.

-- Add ``active`` field to Comic model that can be used to indicate that a comic is no longer crawled.
+- [done, 2011-08-14] Add ``active`` field to Comic model that can be used to indicate that a comic is no longer crawled.
 All comics should have default value ``True`` and info loaded through ``loadmeta``.
 The status page should ignore inactive comics.

 - Add ``schedule`` field Comic model to track comic's schedule.
 This information will thus be moved from the crawler to the comic instance in the